theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    The miner produces a few more blocks, stops mining and waits for the other chain to catch up to his blocksize + 1 and then announces his blocks.
    All nodes will follow the chain with lesser blockheight because it includes more chainwork.

    It is left as an exercise for the reader to imagine how likely the occurrence of this case may be.

+   A curious situation that impacted applications relying on a constantly increasing block height is the [March 2013 Chain Fork](#Bitcoin-never-had-a-double-spend).
    If you can come up with an additional scenario, please - for the sake of Satoshi - create a PR!

 1. **Block time will only increase.**